18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 The mind moved on.
 The body kept the contract.
 And here is what happens in the body when shame takes hold.
 When the threat is overwhelming, and you cannot fight or flee because you cannot flee your own perceived defectiveness, the nervous system drops to its most primitive defense: shutdown.
 Collapse.
 Numbness.
 The desire to disappear.
 This is shame's physiological signature, what clinicians call a dorsal vagal response.

 Stephen Porges calls this neuroception: the body's unconscious assessment of safety.
 When the nervous system has learned that shame is the baseline, it codes that state as home.
 Relief becomes the foreign territory.
 The mind can leave a doctrine, a relationship, a career.
-The body doesn't leave with it.
+The body may not leave with it.

 But before we get to what the research reveals, I want to tell you how shame installed itself in me.